Can I Eat Expired Brioche?

 Can I eat Brioche that has been left out overnight?

-If Brioche has been left out at room temperature overnight, it's best to discard it to prevent foodborne illness.
+If Brioche has been left out at room temperature overnight, it's best to discard it to reduce the risk of foodborne illness.
 Baked goods like Brioche can quickly attract harmful bacteria when left out for extended periods, especially in warm conditions.

 How long after opening can I eat Brioche?